CortJ18/ops102-reading-notes/README.md

-# ops102-reading-notes
+# Joaquin's reading notes

-All of my Ops 102 Reading Notes.
+my notes can be found in the wiki tab.